List of roads in London, Ontario: History

-Byron Baseline Road
+Base Line Road and Byron Baseline Road

 Byron Baseline Road is a 3.52 km main thoroughfare in the Byron section of London, extending west from the intersection of Commissioners Road with Springbank Drive to Westdel Bourne.
 There are proposals to align the west end with Elviage Drive.

 The road was originally known as Base Line Road, which was also the name of five other segments of road not connected to it, but altogether forming the base line of Westminster geographic township.
-The name was changed in the 1980s to distinguish it from the two remaining disconnected segments.
+The name of the Byron segment was changed in the 1980s to distinguish it from the two remaining disconnected segments.

 One segment extended 210 m from what is now Old Wonderland Road to half-a-block east of Melcrest Road; it is now part of Eaton Park Drive.
-A 4.4 km segment known as Base Line Road East and Base Line Road West is extended off the base line north to join Southcrest Drive.
-The third segment runs between Emerson and Helena Avenues.
+A 4.4 km segment now known as Base Line Road East and Base Line Road West is extended off the base line north to join Southcrest Drive.
+The third segment of Base Line Road runs between Emerson and Helena Avenues.
 A fourth segment is now Westmount Hills Drive.
-A possible additional segment is part of Chippendale Crescent.
+A possible additional segment is now parts of Chippendale Crescent and Burlington Crescent.

 Base Line Road was never developed as a continuous roadway due to some obstructive terrain, particularly west of Westmount Drive.
 Commissioners Road is a continuous roadway close by.